leonrosa/FabAcademy/docs/Project Management.md

 Both Git and Github I already used a few times before.
 I learned a little about version control with Git and Github in a course on [Alura](https://www.alura.com.br/curso-online-git-github-controle-de-versao), a online courses platform.
 But I never used Markdown and Mkdocs before, despite having already heard about them.
 During the website building process I learned how to use them, discovering and testing about the functions, tools, etc.

+My main reference to create the website was from my co-worker Eliana Rodrigues Martins, who started developing her [documentation](https://rmeliana.github.io/FabAcademy/) before me and already discovered how to navigate with those tools.

 Following are the steps I took to create the documentation website for my Fab Academy projects.

 ### Installing Python, Git, Mkdocs and Materials for Mkdocs